On the modeling and mitigation of interference fringes in polarimetric instrumentation: Conclusions

+We expect that such in-depth design analyses will become increasingly relevant for the development of future instrumentation, and envision that the use of modeling tools such as the one presented in this work will become commonplace in the design phase of any polarimetric instrument.

-This material is based upon work supported by the National Center for Atmospheric Research, which is a major facility sponsored by the National Science Foundation (NSF) under Cooperative Agreement No.~1852977.
+\textbf{Acknowledgments and disclosures.} This material is based upon work supported by the NSF National Center for Atmospheric Research, which is a major facility sponsored by the National Science Foundation under Cooperative Agreement No.~1852977.
 DMH acknowledges support by the NSF Daniel K. Inouye Solar Telescope (DKIST) project.
-For the birefringence data of SiO$_2$ and MgF$_2$ used for the models in this work, we relied on the measurements by S.~Sueoka and D.~Elmore for the DKIST project \cite{Su16}.
+The authors declare no conflicts of interest.